Vilnius: Demographics

 In the eldership of Vilkpėdė, remnants of a Magdalenian settlement were found which date to c.
-10000 BC.
+10,000 BC.
 Kairėnai, Pūčkoriai and Naujoji Vilnia had large settlements during the first millennium AD.
 The most densely populated area was the confluence of the Neris and Vilnia, which had fortified homesteads.

 According to some historians, Vilnius could have been a city during the Kingdom of Lithuania times: King Mindaugas did not permanently live there, however, may have built Lithuania's first Catholic church for his coronation there.
 It is well established, however, that Vilnius existed as a city during the times of Traidenis and Vytenis.
 The first mention in the historical sources as a capital in 1323 in the letters to the Western cities of Gediminas.

 It became a multicultural city, with 14th-century sources noting that it consisted of a Great (Lithuanian) city and a Ruthenian one.
 By the 16th century, German merchants, artisans, Jews and Tatars had also settled in Vilnius.
-During the 16th– and 17th-century Reformation and Counter-Reformation, the city's Polish-speaking population began to grow; by the middle of the 17th century, most writing was in Polish.
-City was inhabited by a large number of Italian and Swiss artisans as well and generally all the European nations were presented to an extent (those included Vilnius university professors and students among whom there were French, Spanish, Swedes and even some Croatians as Tomaš Zdelarius, musicians at the Palace of the Grand Dukes of Lithuania or such military servants as Hungarian Gáspár Bekes).
-Because of many nations inhabiting the city, in the 16th-18th. centuries it was known and nicknamed in Western sources as Babylon of Europe.
+During the 16th–17th centuries Reformation and Counter-Reformation, the city's Polish-speaking population began to grow; in the 15th–16th centuries only 5% of Vilnius townspeople acts were written in Polish, however by the middle of the 17th century most writing of townspeople acts was in Polish (53%).
+The city was inhabited by a large number of Italian and Swiss artisans as well and generally all the European nations were presented to an extent (those included Vilnius University professors and students among whom there were French, Spanish, Swedes and even some Croatians as Tomaš Zdelarius, musicians at the Palace of the Grand Dukes of Lithuania or such military servants as Hungarian Gáspár Bekes).
+Because of many nations inhabiting the city, in the 16th–18th centuries it was known and nicknamed in Western sources as Babylon of Europe.
+Nevertheless, even in the 19th century the Lithuanian population, despite the loss of statehood, still formed the largest ethnic group in the Vilnius Governorate, according to the estimates of Stanisław Plater (65% in 1825), Mikhail Lebedkin (49.98% in 1861), but per 1897 Russian census Lithuanian population decreased to only 17.6%.
+The 1916 German census estimated that the largest ethnic group living in the city of Vilnius in 1916 were Poles (50.2%; 70,629 of 140,840 residents).